ReckoningHero/website2/README.md

 # Changelog

-B:  Added with some engine from the HTML5 and CSS3
+A:  Added with some engine from the HTML5 and CSS3

-C:  Create a blog posts that can influence any wannabe programmers to learn how to code theorically and pratically.
+B:  Create a blog posts that can influence any wannabe programmers to learn how to code theorically and pratically.

-D:  Change copyright name and year.
+C:  Change copyright name and year.

-E:  Add seach engine on the homepage for end user to search case-sensative words exactly.
+D:  Add seach engine on the homepage for end user to search case-sensative words exactly.

 ## Date-Changelog